sapsa07/Data-Science--Machine-Learning/README.md

 ## Data-Science--Machine Learning Using Python

-1. Data Science,
+1. Data Science and Data Mining
+    -  Statistics
+    - Data Cleaning
 2. Machine Learning
    - **NumPy** stands for Numerical Python.
 The most powerful feature of NumPy is n-dimensional array.
 This library also contains basic linear algebra functions, Fourier transforms,  advanced random number capabilities and tools for integration with other low level languages like Fortran, C and C++
    - **SciPy** stands for Scientific Python.
 SciPy is built on NumPy.
 It is one of the most useful library for variety of high level science and engineering modules like discrete Fourier transform, Linear Algebra, Optimization and Sparse matrices.
    - **Matplotlib** for plotting vast variety of graphs, starting from histograms to line plots to heat plots..
 You can use Pylab feature in ipython notebook (ipython notebook –pylab = inline) to use these plotting features inline.
 If you ignore the inline option, then pylab converts ipython environment to an environment, very similar to Matlab.
 You can also use Latex commands to add math to your plot.
    - **Pandas** for structured data operations and manipulations.
 It is extensively used for data munging and preparation.
 Pandas were added relatively recently to Python and have been instrumental in boosting Python’s usage in data scientist community.
    - **Scikit Learn** for machine learning.
 Built on NumPy, SciPy and matplotlib, this library contains a lot of efficient tools for machine learning and statistical modeling including classification, regression, clustering and dimensionality reduction.
    - **Statsmodels** for statistical modeling.
 Statsmodels is a Python module that allows users to explore data, estimate statistical models, and perform statistical tests.
 An extensive list of descriptive statistics, statistical tests, plotting functions, and result statistics are available for different types of data and each estimator.
 3. Deep learning

 Other Important Python Library :